 B.A. with Sanskrit from the Fergusson College, Pune.
 LL.B. from the ILS Law College, LL.M. from the Pune University.
 Areas of interest are Family Law, Private International Law and Legal Theory.
-Book entitled 'Vrittapatra ani Kayada' (Newspapers and the Law) widely received.
-Contributed to ne draft 'Uniform Civil Code' and a number of papers.
-Has been member of the Legal Education Committee of the Bar Council f India.
-Visited and lectured in 1999 in various law-schools in ISA, viz. the Brandeis School of Law, Louisville, the NewYork Iniversity Law School and the Centre for International and Comparative Law, University of Baltimore.
-Visited Hawaii to articipate in an international conference on 'Educating Lawyers or Trans-national Challenges' organized by Association of merican Law Schools.
-Visited Athens, Greece to participate in the Academy of European Public Law, 11th Session.
-Felicitated by Bar Council of India on the occasion of its Golden Jubilee elebration for her valuable services rendered to the field of legal lucation.
+Book entitled 'Vrittapatra ani Kayada' (Newspapers

+I the Law) widely received.
+Contributed to the draft 'Uniform il Code' and a number of papers.
+Has been a member of the ral Education Committee of the Bar Council of India.
+Visited I lectured in 1999 in various law-schools in USA, viz. the ndeis School of Law, Louisville, the NewYork University Law rool and the Centre for International and Comparative Law, iversity of Baltimore.
+Visited Hawaii to participate in an ernational conference on 'Educating Lawyers for Transional Challenges' organized by Association of American Law rools.
+Visited Athens, Greece to participate in the Academy of opean Public Law, 11th Session.
+Felicitated by Bar Council of ia on the occasion of its Golden Jubilee Celebration for her rable services rendered to the field of legal education.